guitarino/guitarino.github.io/content/IsThisReal.md

 "Son of the undead!" shouted Marcus.

-"Hey y'all"
+"Hey y'all!"

 "Jim, if ripping the head from one dragon takes you one minute, what secret mission are you doing for, like, eight hours each day, huh?" said Marcus.

-"I'll take that as a thank you", replied Jim.
+"I'll take that as a thank you," replied Jim.

 "Mr. Grim, the necklace you got me really helped with my freezing spells!
 Did you see that bastard's wing?" exclaimed Linda.

 They all caught their breath.
 Linda and Marcus stood beside the dragon's bloody head.
 Linda started collecting the still-pouring dragon's blood into a vial.
 After Marcus shook off the dirt and ashes from his armor, Jim put his hands on Marcus's wounds and started chanting a spell to heal them.

 "Buddy, we can make money off of dragon's meat!
 Just sell 'em slices, since you seem like a qualified butcher." started Marcus, "Or, we can come up with some fine recipes!
-I'm thinking... a sweetroll with dragon chunks", continued Marcus, followed by laughter from his friends.
+I'm thinking... a sweetroll with dragon chunks," continued Marcus, followed by laughter from his friends.
 "Hear me out, I've got a pitch too!"

 > Who stole your sweetroll?
 > Not a rat and not a troll?